Persper/js-callgraph/README.md

 --strategy : interprocedural propagation strategy; one of NONE, ONESHOT (default), DEMAND, and FULL (not yet implemented) --countCB  : Counts the number of callbacks.
 --reqJs    : Make a RequireJS dependency graph.
---output   : The output file name, which contains the JSON of result. (extension: .json) --filter   : The filters contains file.
-The syntax of filtering readable in README.md
+--output   : The output file name into which the result JSON should be saved. (extension: .json) --filter   : Path to the filter file.
 ```

 # How to contribute